dragon.data.zarr.Store

 Exception – Various exceptions can be raised including TimeoutError and KeyError.

 Store a non-persistent key/value pair by brodcasting to all managers across the Distributed Dictionary.
 This is useful when multiple clients requesting the same key.
-This should be used carefully as each manager holds a duplicate of the key/value pair.
+This should be used carefully as each manager holds a duplicate of the key/value pair, but it can be useful when a key/value pair is needed across all the nodes of the allocation by all worker processes.
+The broadcast put distributes the key/value pair in a tree fashion to maximize store performance and the corresponding bget operation can then retrieve it locally when the bgetting process is colocated with a manager and otherwise will get it from its randomly assigned main manager.

 Parameters: